 Here’s the secret—go out and put your best foot forward.
 Practice self-care and treat yourself as you deserve to be treated!

 Don’t throw on the least dirty outfit from the laundry hamper and spritz on the dry shampoo.
 Put in effort.
-Even if you aren’t at your ideal weight, can’t afford your favorite designer or aren’t feeling the emotional bandwidth to put in effort.
+Even if you aren’t at your ideal weight, can’t afford your favorite designer, or aren’t feeling the emotional bandwidth to put in the effort.
 Fake it until you make it.

 You’re saying to the world, “I value myself.
 You should value me, too.”